You constantly feel weak and hungry

 You’re struggling to lose weight

 Research in the journal Nutrition Metabolism found that dieters who boosted their protein intake to 30 percent of their total calories ate nearly 450 fewer calories each day and lost 11 pounds over a three-month period, Women’s Health reported.
 Eating enough protein is especially important on a diet because it helps ensure that you lose fat, not metabolism-boosting muscle, as you slim down.
 “High-protein foods take more work to digest, metabolize, and use, which means you burn more calories processing them,” the magazine notes.
 “They also take longer to leave your stomach, so you feel full sooner and for a longer amount of time.”
+Besides a protein deficiency, these are the eight other clear signs you're eating a bad diet.

 You’re losing your hair